-Wendy Muperi is a freelance journalist.
+Wendy Muperi is a Zimbabwean journalist who has covered health, politics, socio-economic issues, has been been a parliament and local government reporter among other roles.
 She has worked for Zimpapers and Associated Newspapers of Zimbabwe and the Zimbabwe Independent.
 Wendy contributes to The Economist, Christian Science Monitor, Bhekisisa and New Zimbabwe.
 In 2014, Wendy co-founded the Health Journalists Association of Zimbabwe (HeJAZ) & Communication for Development (C4D).
-Presently, Wendy is studying towards an MSc in Public Policy with Dublin City University.
-She holds an Honours Degree in Political Science with the University of Zimbabwe and a Diploma in Journalism and Communication from the Christian College of Southern Africa.
+She holds an MSc in Public Policy from Dublin City University, Ireland; an Honours Degree in Political Science from University of Zimbabwe and a Diploma in Journalism and Communication from the Christian College of Southern Africa in Zimbabwe.
 Wendy is an alumna and also a mentor of the US embassy Women Journalists Mentoring programme (WJMP).
-She is a passionate journalist with great people skills which helps her a lot in getting stories done & plenty of fixing jobs with visiting journalists.
+She is a passionate journalist with great people skills and has worked extensively with visiting journalists.

 The end of Zimbabwe’s former president Robert Mugabe era and the beginning of a “new one” shown through babies born when he was deposed by the military, the aspirations of their parents vis-a-vis the realities they had grown up in.